 Where do great patio design ideas come from?
-You might see patio designs on TV or get garden design ideas from a garden tour.
+You might see patio designs on TV or get garden design ideas from a garden tour or on social media.

-Outdoor patios can be attached to a house, or detached.
-They are often designed and oriented with the landscape.
+Outdoor patios can be attached to a house or detached.
+They are often designed and oriented to the landscape.
 Patios are versatile: they can take on any shape and be built with various materials, like concrete, pavers, stone, tile, brick or gravel.
 Most patios are set on a concrete slab or a sand and pebble base.

 - Space: Available space will determine your patio's size.